port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 ## Mapping projects, file contents and merge requests

-In the following example you will ingest your GitLab projects, their README.md file contents and pull requests to Port, you may use the following Port blueprint definitions and integration configuration:
+In the following example you will ingest your GitLab projects, their README.md file contents and merge requests to Port, you may use the following Port blueprint definitions and integration configuration:

 <MicroserviceBlueprint/>